Gibbs Spotlight: Suchi Bhattacharjee, Interior Design

-S: Since childhood I had a creative bent of mind.
+S: Since childhood, I have had a creative bent of mind.
 In general, design and construction always fascinated me.
 After completing my undergraduate degree in Architecture from India, I moved to the US for my graduate education.
 During my graduate education, my area of focus was sustainability.
-Learning and researching about sustainability, I realized how buildings and built facilities can have a strong impact on the environment.
+Learning and researching sustainability, I realized that buildings and built facilities can have a strong impact on the environment.

 C: When you started working at the Gibbs College of Architecture, what interested you the most about OU and the college?

-S: During my visit to OU, I met with the Interior Design division director at that time, Professor Mia Kile, and Dean Butzer, who was the director of Division of Architecture at that time.
+S: During my visit to OU, I met with the Interior Design division director at that time, Professor Mia Kile, and Dean Butzer, who was the director of the Division of Architecture at that time.
 I was fascinated by the platform GCA provides to foster interdisciplinary collaboration.
-There are not many architectural colleges in the US where built environment-related disciplines are housed under the same roof.
-Having the allied disciplines within one college provides the opportunity to interact with not just faculty but also students across several disciplines.
+There are few architectural colleges in the US where built environment-related disciplines are housed under the same roof.
+Having the allied disciplines within one college provides the opportunity to interact with faculty and students across several disciplines.

 C: Those are such unique aspects of the college.
-That’s a neat opportunity for both researchers and students and teachers.
+That’s a neat opportunity for both researchers, students, and teachers.
 I’ve had the pleasure of sitting right next to you in the office.
 I could always see and hear your passion for teaching and the care you have for your students.
 Can you talk a little bit about your teaching philosophy and how you help students meet their full potential?

 C: It’s great to hear how you interact with students and how you engage with them with different projects and everything.
 I’d love to hear about a completed project that you’re most proud of.

 S: Immigrants face various challenges settling into a new community.
-On top of the challenges faced by regular immigrants face, the refugees in the United States often experience more obstacles.
-Their living conditions are not as good as people would expectation, which can be related to their lack of stable income when they first come in.
-Their housing conditions are degraded, and are lacking from the acceptable norms of health as we would expect.
-I had the opportunity to closely work with the social work department here at OU.
+On top of the challenges faced by regular immigrants, the refugees in the United States often experience more obstacles.
+Their living conditions are not as good as people would expect, which can be related to their lack of stable income when they first come in.
+Their housing conditions are degraded and are lacking from the acceptable norms of health as we would expect.
+I had the opportunity to work with the social work department here at OU closely.
 I saw how they were working with the community in Vickery Meadow.
 We received a grant to work with the refugees in the Dallas metropolitan area to develop a healthy, low-cost living situation for these refugees.
-In order to do that, we started by conducting several focus- group interviews and we visited their current homes to gain a better understanding of their living conditions.
-The focus for the specific study that I’m working on right now is to find the expectations of these refugees.
+To do that, we started by conducting several focus-group interviews, and we visited their current homes to understand their living conditions better.
+The focus for the specific study that I’m working on right now is to find these refugees’ expectations.
 What is the expectation when they come to this country?
 Are they getting what they expected?
-Are their physical living condition comparable to what they are looking for?
+Are their physical living conditions comparable to what they are looking for?
 I am collaborating with my colleagues from social work for this project.
 We chose Dallas County and then Vickery Meadow Communities because it is one of the largest refugee communities in the Dallas metropolitan area.
-During the focus group about their expectation, we felt they appreciated their living condition because of what they had been through.
+We felt they appreciated their living condition during the focus group about their expectations because of what they had been through.
 This is much better than what they have seen in the past.
-An observation while interviewing the refugees is their focus on building their children’s future by providing them better education.
+An observation while interviewing the refugees focuses on building their children’s future by providing them a better education.

 C: Yeah.
 So, what would you want alumni and future interior designers to take away from your work here to you?

-S: I think it is very important for our students to understand that the primary goal of our profession should be health, safety, and welfare of not just the people and users of our buildings that we design, but also the environment and community at large.
-Along with designing aesthetically pleasing and functional spaces, we should also evaluate the effect of our work on the environment.
-Design is not just about aesthetically and functional components of space and structure, but also how that space or structure perform for people and the environment.
-We need to consider the wellness of the community and how our designs can promote social equity at a local, regional, and global scale.
+S: I think it is essential for our students to understand that the primary goal of our profession should be the health, safety, and welfare of not just the people and users of our buildings that we design but also the environment and community at large.
+Along with designing aesthetically pleasing and functional spaces, we should also evaluate our work’s effect on the environment.
+Design is not just about aesthetically and functional components of space and structure but also about how that space or structure performs for people and the environment.
+We need to consider the community’s wellness and how our designs can promote social equity at a local, regional, and global scale.

 C: Sure, yeah.
 What do you see yourself doing in the next five or 10 years to aid in the development of future to interior designers?